The Vult prehistory

 I received the first PCB of the board used in the Freak filter.
 I called this board "Aire" (Air in Spanish) and it's the central part of the module.
 Fortunately, the board worked just fine.
 With this board working I could start putting effort into the other parts of the project.

 I started working on a new model based on the OTA version of the MS-20 filter.
 When I finished the model, rather than disassemble the breadboard circuit, I decided to make a PCB for it.
 I really liked this filter.
 While I was designing the software version (Vorg) I decided to consider the real size of the components and make it look (even more) like a real module.
 Having the PCB designed and a realistic panel, the only thing left was to turn it into a real module.
 When I shared my idea with some of my synth-friends they told me that they were interested on having one.

 After working a few months on improving my Vult compiler, I got it to the point where I was able of generating Java code.
 This allowed me to port some of the Vult modules to Cherry Audio Voltage modular.

 After a few revisions of the Vorg PCB, I got it working.
-I manually assembled a small batch of filters and put them for sale.
-All the filters were sold in a couple of days and as you may imagine I was happy.
+I manually assembled a small batch of filters.
+The filter was very well received.
 This made me consider the possibility of turning Vult into a real boutique of modular gear.

 Even when I think that the Freak module is great, I was not really sure how well it was gonna be received.
 Rather than ordering 100,000 boards from the fab house I decided to make a small batch, just in case I sold only 10 and I had to throw in a landfill the remaining 99,990 modules.
 My plan was to make a "quiet" release, posting it only on the Vult facebook so it could reach only the people that know about the project.
 That way it would give me time to react and re-stock all the parts in time if the sells went fast.